c0bra/generator-ui-grid-plugin/README.md

 ## Travis

 In order for Travis to publish your generated content to your gh-pages branch on GitHub, you need to give it a secure token it can use.
+First you'll need to make sure you've set up your GitHub repo if you haven't already:

+    git remote add origin https://github.com/yourname/your-repo.git

-Travis has a ruby gem for encrypting strings:
+Then for encrypting your secure token Travis has a ruby gem that can do it:

     gem install travis